PRTG Manual: Remote Probe Setup via Device Tools

 If you run PRTG in a cluster, see Cluster and Remote Probes Outside the LAN.

-To install a Remote Probe directly from the device tree in the PRTG web interface, follow the steps below.
+To install a remote probe directly from the device tree in the PRTG web interface, follow these steps:

 - Step 1: Meet the Requirements